learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ```

 This way of creating Objects is often preferred due to its simplicity, but there
-are other ways we can create Objects
+are other ways we can create Objects.

 ### Creating an Object Using the Constructor Function